tmobile/magentaA11y/_checklist-web/html.md

   - when:  |
       the tab key to enter the web browser window
     result: |
-      focus is strongly visually indicated on the first interactive components
+      focus is strongly visually indicated on the first interactive component

 gherkin-mobile: